djradon/public-notes/prdct.basic-formal-ontology.md

 ## Description

 - "The Basic Formal Ontology (BFO)6 sees Ontology as reality representation.
 It aims at reconciling the 3-dimensionalist and 4-dimensionalist views with a ‘Snap’ ontology of endurants, which is reproduced at each moment of time and is used to characterize static views of the world, and a ‘Span’ ontology of happenings and occurrents and, more generally, of entities which persist in time by perduring.
 It has a limited granularity and is heavily influenced by parthood relations, boundaries, dependence."
+- "BFO grows out of a philosophical orientation which overlaps with that of DOLCE and SUMO.
+Unlike these, however, it is narrowly focused on the task of providing a genuine upper ontology which can be used in support of domain ontologies developed for scientific research, as for example in biomedicine within the framework of the OBO Foundry.
+Thus BFO does not contain physical, chemical, biological or other terms which would properly fall within the special sciences domains.
+BFO is the upper level ontology upon which OBO Foundry ontologies are built.

 ## Issues

+- monohierarchy
 - IRIs aren't human-readable, e.g. http://purl.obolibrary.org/obo/BFO_0000015
 - "only continuants – and hence not occurrents – are allowed to have qualities."